 Abstract

 Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) is recognized by pattern recognition receptors (PRRs), which play a vital role in triggering innate immune responses such as the production of type I and III interferons (IFNs).
-While modest PRR activation helps to defend against SARS-CoV-2, excessive activation can cause harmful inflammation and contribute to severe Coronavirus Disease 2019 (COVID-19).
-Altered expression of Toll-like receptors (TLRs), which are among the most important PRR family members, particularly TLRs 2, 3, 4, 7, 8 and 9, has been strongly linked to disease severity.
-Furthermore, retinoic acid-inducible gene-I (RIG-I) and melanoma differentiation-associated protein 5 (MDA5) — collectively known as RLRs (RIG-I-like receptors) — act as sensors that detect SARS-CoV-2 RNA.
+While modest PRR activation helps to defend against SARS-CoV-2, excessive or sustained activation can cause harmful inflammation and contribute to severe Coronavirus Disease 2019 (COVID-19).
+Altered expression of Toll-like receptors (TLRs), which are among the most important members of the PRR family members, particularly TLRs 2, 3, 4, 7, 8 and 9, has been strongly linked to COVID-19 severity.
+Furthermore, retinoic acid-inducible gene I (RIG-I) and melanoma differentiation-associated protein 5 (MDA5), collectively known as RLRs (RIG-I-like receptors), act as sensors that detect SARS-CoV-2 RNA.
 The expression of these receptors, as well as that of different DNA sensors, varies in patients infected with SARS-CoV-2.
-Changes in PRR expression, particularly that of TLRs, cyclic GMP-AMP synthase (cGAS) and stimulator of interferon genes (STING), have also been shown to play a role in the development and persistence of long COVID (LC).
+Changes in PRR expression, particularly that of TLRs, cyclic GMP-AMP synthase (cGAS), and the stimulator of interferon genes (STING), have also been shown to play a role in the development and persistence of long COVID (LC).
 However, SARS-CoV-2 has evolved strategies to evade PRR recognition and subsequent signaling pathway activation, contributing to the IFN response dysregulation observed in SARS-CoV-2-infected patients.
 Nevertheless, PRR agonists and antagonists remain promising therapeutic targets for SARS-CoV-2 infection.
-This review aims to describe the PRRs involved in recognizing SARS-CoV-2, explore their expression during SARS-CoV-2 infection and examine their role in determining the severity of both acute and long-term manifestations of the disease.
+This review aims to describe the PRRs involved in recognizing SARS-CoV-2, explore their expression during SARS-CoV-2 infection, and examine their role in determining the severity of both COVID-19 and long-term manifestations of the disease.
 It also describes the strategies developed by SARS-CoV-2 to evade PRR recognition and activation.
-Finally, given the considerable interest in modulating PRR activity as a novel immunotherapy approach, this review will describe PRR agonists and antagonists that have been investigated as antiviral strategies against SARS-CoV-2.
+Moreover, given the considerable interest in modulating PRR activity as a novel immunotherapy approach, this review will provide a description of PRR agonists and antagonists that have been investigated as antiviral strategies against SARS-CoV-2.
+This review aims to explore the complex interplay between PRRs and SARS-CoV-2 in depth, considering its implications for prognostic biomarkers, targeted therapeutic strategies and the mechanistic understanding of long LC.
+Additionally, it outlines future perspectives that could help to address knowledge gaps in PRR-mediated responses during SARS-CoV-2 infection.

 Article activity feed